Who is the One God in Matthew 28:19?

 The baptisms recorded in the book of Acts give us a window into how the apostles perceived the words of Jesus in Matthew 28:19.
 If indeed Jesus was introducing a triune formula, we would certainly expect to find the apostles repeating it.
 But surprisingly, Acts reports that they performed baptisms in the name of Jesus alone:

-It turns out that the full Matthew 28:19 formula is never once stated at any baptism recorded in scripture.
+The full Matthew 28:19 formula is never once stated at any baptism recorded in scripture.
 This makes it very unlikely that it was ever meant to be repeated verbatim, let alone considered a technical formula describing the nature of God.2 But neither did the apostles think that baptism in the name of Jesus alone somehow suggested that he was one member of a multi-personal God – Paul recognized that Israelites had previously been baptized into Moses (1 Cor.
 10:1-2) and later into John the Baptist (Acts 19:1-3).

 Indeed, when we consider the evangelistic messages delivered by the apostles just prior to performing a baptism, we find that they identify Jesus as a human being and expressly distinguish him from God, whom they identify as the Father.
 A prime example comes from Peter’s evangelistic sermon in the book of Acts:

 Contrary to the practice of most modern protestant churches, the apostles never once repeated a technical formula such as “I baptize you in the name of the Father and of the Son and of the Holy Spirit.”
 They simply explained in their gospel presentation how each figure participated in the plan of salvation.
-And in these explanations, God is never once said to be three-in-one, triune, multipersonal, or anything remotely similar.
+And in these explanations, God is never once said to be three-in-one, triune, multi-personal, or anything remotely similar.
 Rather, he is identified as a singular personal being otherwise known as the Father.

 3. The apostles and early church identified the Father alone as the One God.